tianocore-docs/edk2-DscSpecification/2_dsc_overview/28_pcd_section_processing.md

 If the maximum size of a VOID* PCD is not specified in the DSC file, then the maximum size will be calculated based on the largest size of the following:

+* the string or array in the --pcd option

+* the string or array in the FDF file

 * the string or array in the DSC file